bobmatyas/lily-spa-pos/README.md

-# GrandCircus Midterm Group Project
+# Grand Circus Midterm Group Project

 A mid-term project using HTML, CSS, and jQuery.
 Team project creating a website for a fictional spa.